JoDio02/platein-front-end-with-connection/README.md

 # Platein app
-an app to track dietary progress.
+a web app to track dietary progress and meals.

 to run the development server: